 Superbug mice a public health worry – scientist

 He added: “From a public health vantage point, mice are more worrisome because they live indoors and are more likely to contaminate our environment, even if we don’t see them.”

 The SUPERPROOF expert said: “Mice will leave a trail of bacteria as they walk about on food preparation areas and customer tables in restaurants.
 They have glands that excrete oils, and they defecate and urinate almost constantly.

 “They also inhabit unsanitary areas such as service ducts, wall voids, and under work tops where dirt and bacteria will gather.
 Environmental health experts will tell you this is a common way bugs are transmitted.”

 Conventional mice pest control strategies in restaurants and shops are base around programmes of baiting with poisons and trapping, supported with limited rodent proofing.

 SUPERPROOF, a Which?
 Trusted Trader, turns this strategy on its head and focuses on the comprehensive mouse proofing of the entire building, preventing mice from entering human space to forage for food.

 This reduces the rodent carrying capability of the premises to the point where the mice population collapses and mice can no longer live in the space.

 SUPERPROOF mouse proofing programmes, using unique combinations of proofing materials and techniques, are protecting premises of high profile national restaurant chains and food outlets across the UK.

-Gulliver Hill said: “This scientific study showing how mice carry potentially deadly superbugs, makes a strong case for other food outlets to urgently review their mice pest control strategies, and move to a zero tolerance of mice in their premises.
+A SUPERPROOF expert said: “This scientific study showing how mice carry potentially deadly superbugs, makes a strong case for other food outlets to urgently review their mice pest control strategies, and move to a zero tolerance of mice in their premises.